999, 105 or 111? EVERY UK Emergency phone number

 101 – Non-emergency police number.

-You can use this to report non-urgent crimes like damage to your property or vehicle, discuss suspected crime in your area and talk to the police.
+You can use this to report non-urgent crimes like damage to your property or vehicle, discuss suspected crimes in your area and talk to the police.

 159 – Report scams